wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/ModelDefinition.md

 > Tip: In VSM, you never have to worry about syncing your view states with the main thread.

 You may also have noticed that we don't use `[weak self]` in any of our closures.
 This is mainly because we don't reference `self` anywhere.
-But even if we did (ie, via the <doc:ModelPatterns#EncapsulatedProtocol> pattern), there are virtually no scenarios where you need to weakly reference `self` because we are exclusively using structs instead of classes.
+But even if we did (ie, via the encapsulated pattern in <doc:ModelPatterns>), there are virtually no scenarios where you need to weakly reference `self` because we are exclusively using structs instead of classes.
 Structs are copied in memory from scope to scope which prevents strong reference cycles.

 > Tip: Avoid using classes for your models.
 This removes the need for capturing `[weak self]` within closures.